 - Attend one OUR Research Tour.
 Details will be provided to scholarship recipients.

-- Attend 2 undergraduate research education series (URES) events during the semester you receive the scholarship.
+- Attend a minimum of 2 undergraduate research education series (URES) events during the semester you receive the scholarship.
+Required education series events: mentor panels (details will be sent to students at the start of the semester).
 Fill out URES evaluation form as verification of attendance.

 - Meet with at least one prospective faculty research mentor at the University of Utah.